Clubs and Societies at DBS

 Joining a society is a great way of meeting new people with similar interests, and making friends that quite often last longer than your time in University.
 Successful society events over the last year include the Surf Societies Annual Surf Trip, open to anybody who wants to go, and last year the Psychology Society fundraised and secured funding for their trip to Vienna to see Sigmund Freud’s house.

-A list of Societies available to students in 2012 were:
+A list of Societies available to students in 2015 are:

 - Radio DBS

 - Literary Society